 Do not think that I have come to bring peace on earth.
 I did not come to bring peace but a sword.

 I remember being so fed up with my life in Mafikeng back in 2006 that I decided to lie in bed and waste away.
 It truly was a powerful feeling – to give up.
 I had no money and the job I had to build a client’s website had just fallen through.

 But then I decided to give God a chance to test my faith.
 I stood up and faced the day and got my five year old daughter, Dakota ready for her nursery school in town.

 My car didn’t start.
-I walk over to the nearby store and found someone to come over to my plot and jump start it.
-But the engine was making a terrible sound.
+I walked over to the nearby store and found someone to come over to my plot and jump start it.
+But the engine was making a terrible sound as well.

 That evening I returned home soaring.